-From the 768 patients, the HBA divided the PID dataset into:

-- A training dataset T with 576 patients which had the same number of points from each class. - A testing dataset with 192 patients.
+From the 768 patients, the HBA divided the PID dataset into a training dataset T with 576 patients and a testing dataset with 192 patients.

 Suppose that we are given a certain 3-tuple of the unit penalty costs (C{FP} , C{FN} , C{UC}).
 The experiments were done as follows: